Foundational Principles

 A Level 7 developer (running autonomous background agents and raising overnight PRs) is throttled if a Level 2 colleague controls merge approvals.
 Individual proficiency creates local optima.
 Team-wide capability creates system-level throughput.

-This is Eledath’s “multiplayer effect”: the team’s agentic capacity is constrained by its least-adopted member in a critical-path role.
-Organizations that ship at scale (Anthropic shipping Cowork in 10 days, Block building an internal skills marketplace of 100+ shared agent capabilities) do so by pulling the entire team up, not by concentrating expertise.
+Eledath calls this the “multiplayer effect”: the team’s agentic capacity is constrained by its least-adopted member in a critical-path role.
+Organizations that ship at scale — Anthropic shipping Cowork in 10 days, Block building an internal skills marketplace of 100+ shared agent capabilities — did it by pulling the entire team up, not by concentrating expertise in a few people.

-The implication: adoption is a team sport.
+Adoption is a team sport.
 Training, templates, shared rules files, and standardized tooling matter more than any one engineer’s prompting skill.

 Where to Go Next